 We invest across a broad spectrum of infrastructure themes, and in this report we highlight the strong growth trajectories of our portfolio companies.
 Our portfolio companies invest in, develop and actively manage essential infrastructure.
-The progress of our portfolio companies along their defined sustainability pathways is detailed in the Sustainability section of this report on pages 56 and 57.
+The progress of our portfolio companies along their defined sustainability pathways is detailed in the Sustainability section of the Annual report and accounts 2025.